petabyt/tinyblog2/README.md

 After some PHP + Google indexing issues, I've decided to rewrite
 Tinyblog in Python.

+This is meant to be a drop in upgrade for the old tinyblog, keeping compatibility with everything.

 I didn't keep line count in mind this time, although I kept it
 fairly small.
 I could have done better if it weren't for my picky
 markdown parsing.